joeldmott/inventory_project/README.md

 ## preprocessing

 While there are definitely multiple factors that influence restocking, this project focuses on what we can learn from this dataset: historical inventory data.
 Subsequently, I focus on the 'Date' and 'Bottles Sold' columns.
-After a broader model that examines all liquor inventory, I also examine popular individual categories.
+After a broader model examines all liquor inventory, I also look into popular individual categories.

 Specifically, I group the data by date and resample by week (since some dates are missing for holidays).
-Therefore, the forecasted deliverable will feature 52 predictions, one for every week of 2024.
+Therefore, the forecast deliverable will feature 52 predictions, one for every week of 2024.

 This dataset contains over 50 unique categories of liquor, which is somewhat impractical for this inquiry.
 I generalized them into 18 categories in an attempt to make broader predictions with more robust data without sacrificing too much granularity.

-Before modeling, each subset of the data undergoes a time-series split with five of the six total years used to train the models and the last year (2023) set aside as a test set as seen here in the first model evaluation on the overall volume (all categories):
+Before modeling, each subset of the data undergoes a time-series split with five of the six total years used to train the models.
+The last year (2023) is set aside as a test set as seen here in the first model evaluation on the overall volume (all categories):

 ![image](https://github.com/joeldmott/inventory_project/assets/51928528/cb9e23ce-1efe-4949-bf44-3cde3a078521)